Achievable rate region for three user discrete broadcast channel based on coset codes: Enlarging region using partitioned coset codes

-We follow the approach of Ahlswede and Han \cite[Section VI]{198305TIT_AhlHan} to build upon Marton's rate region by gluing to it the coding technique proposed herein.
-In essence the coding techniques studied in section \ref{SubSec:NaturalExtensionOfMartonTo3BC} and \ref{Sec:AchievableRateRegionFor3BCUsingNestedCosetCodes} are glued together.\footnote{This is akin to the use of superposition and binning in Marton's coding.} Indeed, a description of the resulting rate region is quite involved and we spare the reader of these details.
+We follow the approach of Ahlswede and Han \cite[Section VI]{198305TIT_AhlHan} to build upon $\UM$region by gluing to it the coding technique proposed herein.
+In essence the coding techniques studied in section \ref{SubSec:NaturalExtensionOfMartonTo3BC} and \ref{Sec:AchievableRateRegionFor3BCUsingNestedCosetCodes} are glued together.\footnote{This is akin to the use of superposition and binning in Marton's coding.} Indeed, a description of the resulting rate region is quite involved and we do not provide it's characterization.
 The resulting coding technique will involve each user split it's message into six parts - one public and private part each, two semi-private and \textit{bivariate} parts each.
 This can be understood by splitting the message as proposed in sections \ref{SubSec:NaturalExtensionOfMartonTo3BC} and \ref{Sec:AchievableRateRegionFor3BCUsingNestedCosetCodes} and identifying the private parts.
 In essence each user decodes a univariate component of every other user's transmission particularly set apart for it, and furthermore decodes a bivariate component of the other two user's transmissions.\footnote{An informed and inquisitive reader may begin to see a relationship emerge between the several layers of coding and common parts of a collection of random variables.
-Please refer to section \ref{Sec:ConcludingRemarks} for a discussion.} A mathematical characterization of the resulting achievable rate region will be provided in a subsequent enlarged version of this article.
-For now, we conclude by stating that the resulting achievable rate region 1) contains and strictly enlarges Marton's rate region for the general 3-DBC and 2) is therefore the currently known largest achievable rate region for the same.
+Please refer to section \ref{Sec:ConcludingRemarks} for a discussion.} Please refer to figure \ref{Fig:3BCMapOfRandomVariables} for an illustration of the coding technique.
+Herein, $V$ denotes the private part, $U$, the bivariate part, $T$, the semi-private part and $W$, the public part.